 Sophisticated Programming & Scheduling

 Advanced doesn’t even begin to cover it.
-With WattBox IP+ Programming & Scheduling you can create custom events, like power sequencing, and automate commonly performed functions.
-Does the wireless router act up over time?
+With WattBox IP+, you can create custom events, like power sequencing for modems and routers, even automate commonly performed functions right through our OvrC web interface or directly in the WattBox IP+ Programming & Scheduling interface.
+Does the wireless access point act up over time?
 Automatically reboot it once a week to clear out any gremlins.

-Stay informed by setting up customized email alerts for key events that occur, like an auto reboot.
+With OvrC, you get instant notifications of any events that occur – like auto reboots.
+If you’ve opted not to use OvrC, you can still stay informed by setting up customized email alerts.
 This feature makes it easy to spot failure patterns, or just stay on top of what’s happening with each system.
 With the ability to support multiple email addresses, alerts are sent wherever you need them to go.

 Rack Mount Versatility

 Normal chassis-based power products put the outlets closer to the front of the rack, making them tough to reach and some cases impossible to use wall warts.
 That just didn't make sense - so our engineers designed a better way.
 WattBox's exclusive back-of-rack mounting puts those hard-to-reach outlets where you need them most.
 The included brackets let you mount it in any direction - straight on for traditional installation, up/down/angled for increased visibility when installed at the top or bottom of the rack, you can even recess it for easier cable management and to reduce depth.

 Optional Faceplate w/ Display